 An Actuary’s Education

-The first step to meeting the education requirements to become an actuary is earning a four-year degree from a college or university.
-Most aspiring actuaries pursue a bachelor’s degree program in a subject such as actuarial science, statistics, or mathematical sciences.
-These undergraduate degrees can be completed at online colleges.
-In addition to mathematics and analytical skills, students should expect to take courses in economics, calculus, business management, accounting, computer science, and corporate finance.
-During their college careers, many students take advantage of internship opportunities and network with potential employers to gain educational experience.
+The first step to becoming an actuary is earning a four-year degree from a college or university.
+Most aspiring actuaries pursue a bachelor’s degree program in a subject such as actuarial science, statistics, or mathematical science, all degrees that can be completed at online colleges.
+In addition to mathematics and analytical subjects, students should expect to take courses in economics, calculus, business management, accounting, computer science, and corporate finance.
+During their college years, many students take advantage of internship opportunities and network with potential employers to gain educational experience.